snowplow-archive/snowplow.github.com/_posts/2014-12-16-introducing-self-describing-thrift.md

 The first version of a given schema will always be 1-0-0.0.

+<h2 name="namespacing">7.
+Namespacing</h2>

-The Thrift namespace for the generated class has four parts which map onto the four elements of an Iglu schema URI:
+Namespaces in Thrift are similar to packages in Java or modules in Ruby.
+For self-describing Thrifts, the namespace should have four parts which map onto the four components of an Iglu schema URI:

 1. The reverse domain name of the creator of the schema (e.g. `com.snowplowanalytics.snowplow`)
 2. The name of the schema (e.g. `SimpleEvent`)